Trams in Sofia: History

 No other tram lines have been built since then, as Sofia has focused its efforts on the construction of its metro system.

 Tram line 21 was temporarily opened with a route from the bus station Iztok to Kv.
-Geo Milev, In 1980s the line with the same number 21 was used on the newly opened then tunnel to Lyulin with a narrow-gauge line to Lyulin 5, using "Sofia 70" trams).
+Geo Milev.
+(In the 1980s, the same line number had been used on the newly opened narrow-gauge tunnel to Lyulin 5, using "Sofia 70" trams.)
 On 17 February 2010, line 23 was opened, connecting Zh.k.
 Druzhba 2 and Zh.k.
 Druzhba 1.
 Later the line was extended and by 2013 it connects Zh.k.
 Druzhba 2 and the Youth Theatre.

 On 10 April 2010 a new experimental tram line 4 was opened, auxiliarily to tram line 5.
 It has a route of Blvd.
 Nikola Petkov - Macedonia sq. - Central Railway Station - Kv.
 Orlandovtsi.

 In February 2014, after 34 years on the streets of Sofia, the series of trams T8M-301 Bulgaria 1300, which served over the years lines 1, 4, 5, 6, 7, 11, 15, 17, 19, was finally taken out of service.

 From 26.05.2014 the series of trams T6M-400 Sofia-100, produced in 1979 - 1986, was also retired.

-Line Closures
+Line closures

 At the end of the 20th century lines 13, 16 and 17 were closed.
-And in the 21st century, with the expansion of the Sofia metro, many of the tram lines were shortened or closed entirely.
+In the 21st century, with the expansion of the Sofia metro, many of the tram lines were shortened or closed entirely.
 Lines 2, 14 and 19, whose route coincided with part of the route of Metropolitan's line M1, were initially closed.

-Lines 9, 15 and 19 have been closed entirely with the opening of M2 Metro line, and because of a number of incompetent decisions by the Sofia City Council.
+Lines 9, 15 and 19 have been closed entirely with the opening of M2 Metro line, and because of a number of decisions by the Sofia City Council.

 In 2010, lines 2 and 19 were closed and line 18 was shortened, as part of the closure of the tram route through Borisovata Gradina to the Park-Hotel Moskva.

 With the closure of Line 9 in 2012, the track from Hemus Hotel to Energoproekt was dismantled.
 In 2016, tram route 6 was changed, with the last two kilometers of the route from Spartak Swimming Pool to NDK being closed, which sparked numerous protests.
 The city council explained that the reason the route was changed was due the construction of the M3 Metro line, and even promised to add a trolleybus line next to the tram route, with the two coexisting together.
 However, the city council never returned the tram line, and the tracks from Hemus Hotel to the Spartak Pool in Zh.k.
 Lozenets were dismantled, and were replaced with a trolleybus route.

-Lines 1 and 7, due to the construction of the metro, no longer run on Pedestrian Vitoshka, where the first tram in Sofia passed in 1901, causing congestion on Hristo Botev Boulevard and amortization of the tracks.
+Lines 1 and 7, due to the construction of the metro, no longer run on the pedestrianized Vitoshka Boulevard, where the first tram in Sofia passed in 1901, causing congestion on Hristo Botev Boulevard and deterioration of the tracks.